 To satisfy my own curiosity, I ran an Instagram poll asking whether anyone had suffered the effects of parental alienation.
 Anecdotally (this was not exactly scientific), 25% of the people who saw the question answered “yes”, which is a high percentage when you consider the devastating impact it has on children and their families.
 And this only captures the ones who want to talk about it.

 For parents feeling the affects of a child manipulated against them, it has been an uphill battle (knee deep in mud and wearing iron boots) to have their fears and pain recognised.
-Is there any light at the end of the lonely, messed up tunnel?

 Putting a child’s testimony at the heart of divorce proceedings seems to be a sensible way to protect them, but if that child has been the victim of parental alienation that testimony becomes enormously problematic.
 The child can no longer be the best judge of their own wellbeing, which begs the question – who is?

 In the UK there’s a difference between parental alienation, and Parental Alienation Syndrome (PA Syndrome).
 Parental alienation is the name given to the behaviours of a parent towards their child, whereas PA Syndrome is the outcome of this behaviour.